Loading

 End of airline service

-The need for the replacement of Budaörs by a larger airport had been clear since 1939.
+As early as 1939, it was apparent that Budaörs needed to be replaced with a larger airport.
 Hills surrounding Budaörs Airport, a lack of room for expansion, and the need for longer, hard runways led the development of what would become Budapest Ferihegy International Airport.
-Ferihegy was ready in 1943, but bombing during World War II caused extensive damage to it.
+Ferihegy was ready in 1943, but was severely damaged by bombing during World War II.
 As Budaörs had survived the war relatively intact, it continued its service as the primary international airport until repairs at Ferihegy were completed.
 Ferihegy was reopened on 7 May 1950, and a Lisunov Li-2 flew in from Budaörs to mark the occasion.

 Terminal building in 2012